PHPirates/evince_dbus/readme.rst

 ======

-This repo contains some ready-to-run Python files which are minimal examples of how to communicate with Evince using dbus in order to forward/backward search between ``.tex`` and ``.pdf`` files.
+This repo contains some ready-to-run Python files which are minimal examples of how to communicate with Evince using D-Bus in order to forward/backward search between ``.tex`` and ``.pdf`` files.

 Requirements
 ------------